Nickchavez507/N.ChavezRepo22/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.

-- _TODO: What does Filebeat watch for?_
+What does Filebeat watch for?_

+For sending and unify any log data

-- _TODO: What does Metricbeat record?_
+What does Metricbeat record?

+metrics and stats.
+Such as elasticsearch or log stash

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.